tsps40642/Predictive_Analysis_on_Wholesale_Distribution_Optimization_Task/Predictive_Analysis_on_Wholesale_Distribution_Optimization_Task.md

 the same as the elaboration below, but the main patterns will be almost the same:

-Cluster 2 has a bigger range in Frozen yet small range in Detergents_Paper.
+There’s a cluster has a bigger range in Frozen yet small range in Detergents_Paper.
-Cluster 3 spends really few on Frozen yet much on Detergents_Paper, compared to others.
+There’s a cluster spends really few on Frozen yet much on Detergents_Paper, compared to others.
-Cluster 1 and 4 seem to follow different spending patterns since their ranges varies a lot on the 2 dimensions respectively, so do 2 and 3.
+There’re two cluster seem to follow different spending patterns since their ranges varies a lot on the 2 dimensions respectively, so do 2 and
+3.
-Cluster 5 seems relatively evenly falls on these 2 categories, indicating they have more tendency to buy both products.
+There’s a cluster seems relatively evenly falls on these 2 categories, indicating they have more tendency to buy both products.

 This just an example of patterns we’ve found in terms of these 2